Josh Okogie NBA Playoffs Player Props: Suns vs. Clippers

-The Phoenix Suns, Josh Okogie included, will play at 8:00 PM on Sunday versus the Los Angeles Clippers in the 2023 NBA Playoffs.
+Josh Okogie and his Phoenix Suns teammates take the court versus the Los Angeles Clippers in the 2023 NBA Playoffs, at 3:30 PM ET on Saturday.

-If you'd like to make predictions on Okogie's performance, we look at his available prop bets, using stats and trends, below.
+Below, we dig into Okogie's stats and trends to help you pick out the top prop bets.

 Josh Okogie Prop Bets vs. the Clippers